-As for Jefferson’s dovecote, designed in 1778 to be erected at Monticello, it too was intended to house a host of delectable winged dinner entrees.
+As for Jefferson's dovecote, designed in 1778 to be erected at Monticello, it too was intended to house a host of delectable winged dinner entrees.
 However, Jefferson, a proto-foodie and self-confessed Epicurean, never got around to building his pigeon house.
-He must have been going through one of his heavy veggie phases … or maybe he was just distracted by the Revolutionary War.
+Maybe he was just distracted by the Revolutionary War.

-Whatever the case, that pigeon house sketched out in ink by Jefferson 236 years ago has, at long last, been built.
-It’s not at Monticello but 100 miles away at Rose Hill, an 18th century plantation house in Virginia’s Rappahannock Valley that was recently treated to an Architectural Digest-worthy renovation by current owner/preservationist John Cay.
+Whatever the case, that pigeon house sketched out in ink by Jefferson more than 200 years ago was finally built.
+It's not at Monticello but 100 miles away at Rose Hill, an 18th-century plantation house in Virginia's Rappahannock Valley that was treated to an Architectural Digest-worthy renovation by current owner and preservationist John Cay.

 To bring the basic architectural drawing (it lives at the Massachusetts Historical Society and is available to view online) to life, Cay worked with William Rieley, a Charlottesville-based landscape architect who Garden & Gun describes as being "a student — to the point of near obsession — of Jefferson and his architecture."